nasa/fprime/docs/UsersGuide/user/v3-migration-guide.md

 These modifications to Ref can be seen here:
 [Ref/CMakeLists.txt](https://github.com/nasa/fprime/blob/034216bc73ac91e78ba03fda25362050a695a960/Ref/CMakeLists.txt#L50-L53)

-## Inlined Enumerations and Standard Enumerations
+## Inline Enumerations and Standard Enumerations

-Enumerations inlined within a Component are no longer supported.
-F´ supports enumeration models so projects should migrate to defining an enumeration model and using that type as arguments to commands, events, etc. As part of this work standard enumerations that were previously implemented as inlined enumerations have now been converted.
+Inline enumerations within a Component are no longer supported.
+F´ supports enumeration models so projects should migrate to defining an enumeration model and using that type as arguments to commands, events, etc. As part of this work standard enumerations that were previously implemented as inline enumerations have now been converted.
 This means projects must update usage of these enumerations.
 In some cases these enumeration names have been slightly changes.

 The best example of this is the command response enumeration.
 This change can be seen in the SignalGen component as